imfx77/kanboard-plugin-Wysiwyg-MD-Editor/README.md

 ## Features

+### ✨ Font Awesome Icons Picker is available as of v.0.9.4 ! ✨

 ### ✨ Emoji Picker is available as of v.0.9.3 ! ✨

 ### ✨ Rendering options are available as of v.0.9.0 ! ✨